Erikmeier18/fyodor/README.rst

-Precipitable Water Vapour calculation ousing GOES-R on Python
+Precipitable Water Vapour calculation using GOES-R on Python
 -------------------------------------------------------------

+fyodor is a program that computes precipitable water vapour using temperature and relative humidity dara from the GOES satellite across the american continent.
+To make it work, one has to download the files at https://www.avl.class.noaa.gov/saa/products/search?datatype_family=GRABIPRD .
+The data products are called Legacy Vertical Temperature Profile and Legacy Vertical Moisture Profile.
+You can either use data gathered by GOES-16 or GOES-16 and cover the Full Disk region.

 License
 -------